bokkypoobah/InvestFeedCrowdsaleAudit/README.md

   The `EndsAtChanged(...)` event is logged.

+  The crowdsale contract owner can also re-open a closed crowdsale using this parameter, if the crowdsale has not been `finalized`.

 * Some negative scenarios:

-  * Investors may decide to invest if the crowdsale is ending and only a small amount has been contributed by other investors, and the crowdsale owners can extend the crowdsale closing date to any point in the future.
+  * An investor may decide to invest near the end of the crowdsale only a small amount has been contributed by other investors.
+The crowdsale contract owner may extend the crowdsale closing date to any point in the future.

-  * Investors may decide to wait nearer to the end of the crowdsale to invest, but the owners can suddenly close down the crowdsale.
+  * An investor may decide to wait nearer to the end of the crowdsale to invest, but the owners can suddenly close down the crowdsale.
+They would normally inform their community that they plan to close down the crowdsale prematurely, but this could be 24 hours and not enough time for this investor.

 * This crowdsale contract moves all investor contributions straight into the crowdsale team's multisig wallet.
 If the minimum funding goal is not reached, investors will only be able to claim their refunds IF the crowdsale team moves all original funds back from the